MicrosoftDocs/winrt-api/windows.devices.sensors/headorientation_pitchindegrees.md

 ## -description

-Gets the counterclockwise rotation of the user's head around the X-axis (or lateral axis), in degrees.
+Gets the counterclockwise rotation of the user's head around the X'-axis (or lateral axis), in degrees.

 ## -property-value

-The counterclockwise rotation of the user's head around the X-axis (or lateral axis), in degrees.
+The counterclockwise rotation of the user's head around the X'-axis (or lateral axis), in degrees.

-This value has a range of -180 degrees to 180 degrees.
+This value has a range of [-180, 180) degrees.

 ## -remarks

 Similar to tilting the nose of an aeroplane up or down.

-In the zero position, the X-axis is parallel to the device's X-axis and points from the center of the person's face towards the right, from the device perspective.
+In the zero position, the X'-axis is parallel to the device's X-axis and points from the center of the person's face towards the right, from the device perspective.

 :::image type="content" source="images/human-presence-roll-pitch-yaw.png" alt-text="Diagram depicting how roll, pitch, and yaw are described by the human presence APIs.":::